jarlehansen/car-jpa-restapi-kata/README.md

 ## The kata

-### Step 1: JPA / database integration
+## Step 1: JPA / Database integration

-Create a repository containing this functionality:
+### Step 1.1: Get all cars from the database
+Use the embedded H2 instance and the `src/test/resources/data.sql` as basis for the tests.
-* Get all persisted cars
+* Create a repository that makes it possible to return all persisted cars.
-* Get car by license number
-* Persist a new car

 The car entity should contain the following information:
 * License number